It’s Required By Law

 A parenting plan is the written document that describes how the child or children will be cared for after your divorce.
 Rather than applying the terminology of custody and visitation, the terms parental responsibility and time-sharing are used to describe the aspects of the parenting plan.
 Florida requires the parents of minor children to make a parenting plan in all divorce cases.
-In Law We Trust, P.A. is the preeminent legal firm for men in the Tampa area, and we will assist you in this process in order for you to achieve the best possible result for you and for your children.
+In Law We Trust Divorce and Family Lawyers is the preeminent legal firm for men in the Tampa area, and we will assist you in this process in order for you to achieve the best possible result for you and for your children.

 Understanding the Terms “Parental Responsibility” and “Time-Sharing”